Kyren223/website/src/content/blogs/how-computer-memory-actually-works.md

 As always if you have questions or want to chat, feel free to contact me on discord at Kyren223 or email me at contact@kyren.codes.

+And if this kind of stuff interests you, I recommend checking out [my curated list of resources](https://git.kyren.codes/Kyren223/resources) for further reading about these topics.

 [^1]:
     CPUs have 2 registers usually called sp (stack pointer) and bp (base pointer) for storing the lower and upper bounds of the currently active stack.